-Mother incarnates the essence of love, compassion and altruism and is never affected by any job, social position or status.
+A mother incarnates the essence of love, compassion, and altruism and is never affected by any job, social position or status.
 Such love and compassion, however, take on a much greater dimension when these women get involved in social and political issues against tyrannical regimes.

 We have seen these mothers in Argentina, Brazil, Armenia, and Srebrenica, where they became the driving force behind justice seeking movements.
 In this brief study, we focus on the “mothers” of Iran who have conquered new heights of love and compassion not only for their own children but for the whole nation.

 We believe it is an injustice to consider them just as mothers who are motivated by the loss of one or more children.
 The story of every single one of these women proves their independence as human beings who have chosen to live free.
 Each of them have a history behind them.

 At the frontline of all these mothers is Mother Rezaii.
 Everyone knows her by this name, whereas her own name is Zahra Norouzi.
 She has lost six of her children under the dictatorships of the Shah and the mullahs.
 She is a compassionate woman who despite her suffering has always helped anyone who needed help or a shelter.
 But she has done much more than these.
 She has been arrested and flogged a number of times.
 She has had many interviews revealing the atrocities of the regime and so many more things that have never been recorded.